dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 After invoking `incrementAndGet`, the code invokes `say` method (you'll see these messages 10 times per each of the 3 actors):
 ![actordemo2](../../../../../../resources/img/demo-actor-client3.png)

-In the other hand, the console for `DemoActorService` is also responding to the remote invocations:
+On the other hand, the console for `DemoActorService` is also responding to the remote invocations:
 ![actordemo2](../../../../../../resources/img/demo-actor-service.png)

-For more details on Dapr Spring Boot integration, please refer to [Dapr Spring Boot](../../springboot/DaprApplication.java)  Application implementation.
+For more details on Dapr SpringBoot integration, please refer to [Dapr Spring Boot](../../springboot/DaprApplication.java)  Application implementation.